Alexandra Dimoglou

 Alexandra Dimoglou (born 15 December 1981) is a Greek Paralympic track and field athlete competing mainly in category T13 sprint events.

+She was awarded as the Best Greek female athlete with a disability for 2008.

 She competed in the 2008 Summer Paralympics in Beijing, China.
 There, she won a silver medal in the women's 400 metres - T13 event, a bronze medal in the women's 100 metres - T13 event and a bronze medal in the women's 200 metres - T13 event.